mity/md4c/README.md

 ## Documentation

-The API is quite well documented in the comments in the `md4c.h` header.
+The API of the parser is quite well documented in the comments in the `md4c.h` (parser).
+The markdown-to-html API is described in its header `md4c-html.h`.

 There is also [project wiki](http://github.com/mity/md4c/wiki) which provides some more comprehensive documentation.
 However note it is incomplete and some